5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 ## Editing the Help system directly

-Besides editing a variable with a double-click in the Workspace Explorer, you could also also edit it from the session with `)ED`.
+Besides editing a variable with a double-click in the Workspace Explorer, you could also edit it from the session with `)ED`.
 Our advice: **don't!**

 The reason is simple: when you change a Help system via the context menu then other important steps are performed.
-An example is when you have a `∆TopicProperties` function in a perticular node and you want to add a new help page to that node.
+An example is when you have a `∆TopicProperties` function in a particular node and you want to add a new help page to that node.

 You have to right-click on a page and select the _Inject new help page (stub)_ command from the context menu.
 You will then be prompted for a valid name and finally the new help page is injected after the page you have clicked at.